 Why Buyers Get Confused with Two-Stroke Boat Motors

 Electronic injection two-stroke engines are the ones that were built before 1999.
 They also call them high-emission machines.
-Because these engines aren’t as efficient as modern motorboats, so they lost popularity over time.
+Because these engines aren’t as efficient as modern motorboats, they lost popularity over time.

 Carburetor Two-Stroke Engines